Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 This species, on our list of moths in Alabama, can be found in gardens, meadows, and fields during the late spring and summer months.

-This moth’s larvae feed on the foliage of trees such as oaks, elms, maples, and willows.
+The larvae of this moth feed on the foliage of trees such as oaks, elms, maples, and willows.

-In addition, the larvae of the Banded Tiger Moth can cause damage to deciduous trees as they feed on the foliage.
+In addition, the larvae of the Banded Tiger Moth can damage deciduous trees by feeding on the foliage.

 The adults of this species feed on nectar and pollen, making them important pollinators.